resolve109/study-aws-sa/aws-study-guide.md

   - NAT gateways must be placed in public subnets, not private subnets
   - Creates a scalable, highly available solution that doesn't require patching or maintenance
   - Appropriate for three-tier web applications where application and database tiers need outbound internet access
+- **Public Subnet Placement**:
+  - NAT gateways must be provisioned in a public subnet to provide internet access for resources in private subnets
+  - Placing NAT gateways in a private subnet would prevent them from routing traffic to the internet
+  - For three-tier applications, a NAT gateway enables application servers in private subnets to access external services
+  - Always configure NAT gateways in public subnets with routing to an Internet Gateway

 ### AWS PrivateLink
 - **Overview**: